relizaio/helm-charts/verdaccio/verdaccio/README.md

-# Verdaccio Helm Chart
+# Verdaccio with Reliza Quarantine Filter Helm Chart

-This Helm chart deploys Verdaccio, a lightweight private npm proxy registry, on a Kubernetes cluster.
+This Helm chart deploys [Verdaccio with Reliza Quarantine Filter](https://github.com/relizaio/dockerfile-collection/tree/main/verdaccio), a lightweight private npm proxy registry with built-in package quarantine capabilities, on a Kubernetes cluster.

+## What is Reliza Quarantine Filter?

+The Reliza Quarantine Filter is a security enhancement for Verdaccio that implements a configurable quarantine period for newly published npm packages.
+When a package is published to the upstream registry (npmjs.com), it is held in quarantine for a specified number of days before being made available through this proxy.
+This provides protection against supply chain attacks by giving the community time to identify and report malicious packages before they can be consumed by your projects.

+Key benefits:
+- **Supply chain security**: Delays availability of new packages, reducing exposure to malicious package attacks
+- **Configurable quarantine period**: Set the number of days packages must age before being available (default: 7 days)
+- **Transparent operation**: Works as a drop-in replacement for standard Verdaccio

 ## Prerequisites